All of Poland Reads to Kids: History

 The initiator of the "All of Poland Reads to Kids" social campaign was Irena Koźmińska, founder and president of the Foundation ABCXXI All of Poland Reads to Kids.
 The campaign is currently conducted nationwide by 6,376 volunteers – Leaders and Coordinators.
 More than 2,350 schools and over 2,300 kindergartens have joined the Foundation's programs: "Reading Schools" and "Reading Kindergartens".

 Institutions that have implemented daily loud reading to children observe increased comprehension of texts and instructions, along with many other benefits.
 These include improved concentration, ease of oral and written expression, increased motivation to learn and willingness to cooperate, formation of bonds between students and between students and the reading teacher, increased reading among children, and improved behavior.

 The campaign began in June 2001 with an advertisement aired on TVP, featuring Krzysztof Stelmaszyk.
-A humorous scene where a child approaches their watching television father and asks, "Dad, can you read?" achieved its intended effect, and volunteers – teachers, librarians, parents – began joining the CPCD campaign.
+A humorous scene where a child approaches their television-watching father and asks, "Dad, can you read?" achieved its intended effect, and volunteers – teachers, librarians, parents – began joining the CPCD campaign.
 The campaign also received support from artists, journalists, publishers, booksellers, athletes, and politicians.

 In June 2002, the Foundation organized the 1st National Week of Reading to Children (OTCD), which involved more than 150 locations.
 The following year, the 2nd OTCD had 300 participants, in 2004 – over 1,000, and in the 8th OTCD in 2010 – over 2,500 locations.
 In 2003, the Foundation started two new educational programs: "Reading Schools" and "Reading Kindergartens", successfully promoting the introduction of loud reading to children in schools and kindergartens.
 Soon, coordinators appeared for various voivodeships, cities, communes, as well as leaders in schools, kindergartens, libraries, and other institutions cooperating with the Foundation.

 The CPCD campaign was joined by institutions from Wrocław under the slogan "Whole Wrocław Reads to Children".
 The organizers and coordinators of this action were methodologists from the Wrocław Teacher Development Center.
 The action was organized as a competition for primary and secondary schools, as well as kindergartens.

 The Foundation produced television advertisements (including "Dad, Can You Read?", "Men's Conversations", "Is Harry Potter Here?", "Family", "Attic Scares"), short films with personalities reading to their children, 11 clips with TV series actors reading to their TV series children, and music videos: "Memories Are Close" performed by Natalia Kukulska, "Whole Poland Reads to Children" (performed by Maryla Rodowicz, Ewelina Flinty, Majka Jeżowska, Zbigniew Zamachowski, Piotr Fronczewski, Mateusz Damięcki).